Excel Agents is here - automate analysis and testing inside Excel

 Key takeaways

-- AI streamlines this process.
-It can summarize past reports and regulatory documents, highlight relevant risk areas based on context, and generate structured templates that provide a clear starting point for planning.
+• AI can summarize past reports and regulatory documents, highlight relevant risk areas based on context, and generate structured templates that provide a clear starting point for planning.

 Internal audit is being asked to do more.
 More risk, more coverage, faster turnaround.
 The process hasn’t evolved at the same pace.